NEWS RELEASE

 Presentation practice using AI in the initial stage and development of an AI platform

 Mitsubishi Jisho Design Asia established the "AI Research Workshop" in 2024.
-It trialed the introduction of image, audio, and video generation AI to the initial proposals of several projects, and developed AI guidelines and a style library.
-It created a system in which anyone can create and share appropriate deliverables of the same quality according to the nature and stage of the project.
-This contributes to improved communication, such as accelerating policy discussions with clients and image-based communication.
+It trialed the introduction of image, audio, and video generation AI into the initial proposals for multiple projects, and also established AI guidelines and a style library.
+It created a system that enables anyone to create and share appropriate deliverables of the same quality, tailored to the nature and stage of the project.
+This has contributed to improved communication, including accelerating policy discussions with clients and communicating on an image-based basis.

 [+EMOTION Award]